 In essence, visual commerce is an umbrella term that includes, but isn’t strictly restricted to:

 The canvas of travel is full of beautiful elements like serene landscapes, old buildings, or sumptuous and colorful food delicacies…and it’s a common norm that people capture these moments in their cameras to relive them once they go back to their homes.
 That’s what makes photos an integral part of the holiday experience and that’s the reason why Instagram and Pinterest are flooded with such images.
 And these are the photos that marketers can and should use on their social media platforms, website, and use for other marketing initiatives.
 User generated content in this sense is nothing but testimonials in the form of photos.
 Hence, whenever your customers are traveling with you on their vacation, think about asking them to submit their photos.
 The only job then remains for you is to curate them properly and display that curation on multiple channels.
 This is how Jetsetter, a dealer in the holiday sector, is using visual glimpses of their tourists’ journeys.
-For more ideas on how to boost sales, recognition, and engagement with visual social content, take a look at our guides:

 People post immediately on social media after buying a car, home or even a phone?
 Why?
 It’s simply because it’s only humane to talk about our new purchases.
 It’s the excitement to share the joy which comes with the buying of a new thing.
 Clearly, if utilized properly and wisely, it’s an opportunity to turn your customer who has purchased something from you into a brand advocate.
 Even though travelers often book their trips months in advance, you shouldn’t have to wait to capitalize on their excitement.
 Enable post-purchase sharing to let them flaunt their upcoming holiday!
 Just imagine what it means to share on your social media account that you have just purchased a Europe tour package.
 In the era where people even share their coffee outings, this is definitely worth sharing.
 The most loved part of this solution is that what people are doing voluntarily, you are using for your brand propagation.
 There is hardly anything which is as mutually beneficial as this for both you and your customer!
 This is how Jetsetter is encouraging post-purchase sharing.
 In A Nutshell… The rarity of the holiday tours, the emotional attachment with vacations and the exclusive visual nature of the travel industry… truly, advocate marketing for hospitality makes perfect sense.
 However, one research report says that only 30% felt their team currently had all the skills required to effectively manage an influencer or advocate program.
 It’s not that hard, though, when you have the right software to automate it!
 Thus, it’s a high time that marketers think seriously about implementing these solutions as soon as possible as its usefulness has been proven umpteen number of times!
 Note: For more tips on cultivating advocacy among your customers, check out our guide, “21 Ways to Turn Customers into Advocates!”
 And don’t forget about the potential of loyalty for the hospitality industry!
 Take a look at “Advocate Loyalty: A Four-Point Strategy!“